-Internal reporting on risk-related matters is provided to management and the Supervisory Board on a semiannual basis.
+Internal reporting on risk-related matters is provided to management and the Supervisory Board on a semi-annual basis.
 These reports include the information about the volume of accepted risks by risk type, information about capital requirements and projected capital requirements for the foreseeable period.

-Detailed information on the degree of concentration of risks associated with various banking transactions by geographical area is disclosed in Note 7.5, by currency - in Note 15.7 and by borrower and borrower's activity (with respect to loan portfolio) - in Note 6.1.6 of these Explanatory Notes to the annual financial statements for 2019.
+Detailed information on the degree of concentration of risks associated with various banking transactions by geographical area is disclosed in Note 7.4, by currency - in Note 7.2 and by borrower and borrower's activity (with respect to loan portfolio) - in Note 6.1.7 of these Explanatory Notes to the financial statements.

-The Bank analyzes credit risk concentration in accordance with the requirements of N6 and N7 ratios calculated in accordance with Instruction No. 180-I of the Bank of Russia.
+The Bank analyzes credit risk concentration in accordance with the requirements of N6 and N7 ratios calculated in accordance with Instruction No. 199-I of the Bank of Russia.